abhijitray7810/devops-cloud-engineer-interview-questions-answers/AWS/IAM/README.md

-# AWS EC2 — The Complete Guide
+# AWS Identity and Access Management (IAM) — The Complete Guide
 ### Everything You Need to Know: From Console to Production
 https://docs.aws.amazon.com/singlesignon/latest/userguide/what-is.html
 ---